-Once data has been entered in the database tables, you can use the tables to create views.
+After you enter data into the database tables, you can use the tables to create views.

-Oreating a view:
+Creating a view:

 - 1. Select the View object from the tree.
-The owner name, view name, and time of creation of all views on the database is displayed on a table in the View page. - 2.
+The owner name, view name and time of creation for all views on the database appear on a table in the View page. - 2.
 Click Create.
 The Create View Wizard Introduction window appears.